 Although herpes can have noticeable symptoms, you won’t necessarily know the person you’re with has herpes.
 It’s actually likely to get it without seeing symptoms.
 That’s because approximately 70 percent of the times herpes is spread it happens when the person is going through an asymptomatic period when symptoms are not present.

-Probability of Getting HIV from One Encounter
+Likelihood of an HIV Transmission from a Single Encounter

-You have much higher odds of getting HIV from a blood transfusion than from unprotected sex.
+You have much higher odds of contracting HIV from a blood transfusion than from unprotected sex.
 Nonetheless, unprotected sex definitely comes with risk and can cause you to get HIV from just one time with an infected person.
 How likely is it to get HIV from one encounter?
 The odds of getting HIV from vaginal sex to the female are 1 in 1,250 in high-income countries and 1 in 333 in low-income countries.
 For men, it’s 1 in 2,500 in high-income countries and 1 in 263 in low-income countries.

 You also have the chance of HIV infection from one encounter through anal sex.
 For this type of penetrative sex, there are certain factors that impact the risk.
 The risk is 1 in 70 for the receptive partner with ejaculation or 1 in 154 without ejaculation.
 For the insertive partner, the odds are 1 in 161 when uncircumcised or 1 in 909 when circumcised.

-Chances of Getting Gonorrhea
+Chances of Getting Gonorrhea from One Encounter

-Chances of Getting an STD from Oral
+Chances of Getting Sexually Transmitted Infections from Oral Sex

 Various STDS are able to spread through oral sex just as they can through vaginal intercourse and through anal sex.
 There can be increased risk if you don’t use protection during oral sex, even if you do use them during other types of sex.
 Since pregnancy won’t happen by oral sex and people may find it more pleasurable without protection, it may be likely that you wouldn’t use protection during this type of sexual act.
 But the lack of protection makes you more vulnerable to contracting STDs.
+Regular STI testing is essential for those who are sexually active.

 It’s possible to get an STD of the mouth or throat from oral sex or to spread an STD from the mouth or throat to the genitals, rectum or anus, but it depends on the type of STD as to how it can spread and where in your body you can get it.
 You could also have an STD that shows itself both on the mouth/throat area and the genital area.